The key ways to prepare for a professional hotel photoshoot

 Luckily, if mistakes do happen, Meero has a powerful AI-driven photo editing service that can color correct and reorient photos in less than 24 hours, getting content back to you when you need it.

 You want to consider what exterior view best shows off the hotel as a building as well as a place to stay.
-Customers love the idea of staying somewhere with atmosphere, so capturing a good shot from somewhere on the grounds always adds a certain edge to your listing.
+Customers love the idea of staying somewhere with an atmosphere, so capturing a good shot from somewhere on the grounds always adds a certain edge to your listing.

 While you’re at it, make sure the garden or balconies have been gone over by the gardening department.
 Trimmed lawns, varnished wood, and clean paint are all essential to a professional photo.